 Obesity treatment in ayurveda is one of the best treatments available these days.
-For the Obesity treatment in ayurveda, the doctor will look for the cause of the disorder according to the ayurveda.
+For the Obesity treatment, the doctor will look for the cause of the disorder.

 - Snehapana (Internal oleation) – This therapy is also done as obesity treatment in ayurveda without medication with the help of various herbal oils.

-- Virechana therapy with herbal medications in half glass of warm milk at bed time in night is recommended to obese patients.
+- Virechana therapy with herbal medications in half a glass of warm milk at bedtime in the night is recommended to obese patients.

 - Swedana - This obesity treatment in ayurveda is effective in eliminating the excess weight from the body.

 Obesity is defined as an excessive fat accumulation that causes a risk to your health.
 Obesity is a chronic condition defined by an abnormal amount of body fat.

 A certain amount of body fat is necessary for storing energy, heat insulation, shock absorption, and various other functions.
 Overweight and obesity are major risk factors for a number of diseases, including diabetes, cardiovascular diseases, and cancer.
 Obesity happens over time when you eat more calories than you use.
 It is a complex problem and a major health concern prevailing worldwide.
 It is a ratio of height to weight called body mass index (BMI), which often correlates with a person's level of body fat.
 According to the studies, an adult with a BMI of 30 or higher is considered obese.
 If you consume more calories than you burn, the extra food then turns to fat and is stored in our bodies.
 If you overeat regularly, you will gain weight, and if you continue to gain weight, you may become obese.

 Nearly one-third of the population is obese.
 Obesity is on the rise in our society because eating habits are not proper and most of us are employed in companies that require little or no physical activity.
 The good news is that obesity can be cured by the obesity treatment in ayurveda with the help of various panchakarma therapies and herbal medications.